-Join Greg Sowell for an in-depth discussion in this video Scrutinizing WEP, part of Foundations of Networking: Network Media (LANs).
+Join Greg Sowell for an in-depth discussion in this video Scrutinizing WEP, part of Networking Foundations: Network Media (LANs).

 - Wired Equivalent Privacy or WEP was introduced in 1997, and was the first security algorithm employed for Wi-Fi.
 It was the de-facto protection method until WPA was ratified in 2004.
 WEP uses the stream ciper RC4 for confidentiality, and the CRC-32 checksum for integrity.
 Standard WEP uses a 40-bit key, combined with a 24-bit initialization vector, giving us a WEP key that is a total of 64 bits.